 Using My Soapberry Shampoo

 Now this ‘shampoo’ doesn’t foam up like the commercial stuff does.
-So when it was time to use it I first wet my hair down.
+So when it was time to use it I first wet my hair down in the shower.

 How Did It Work For My Hair?

 My hair is super fine, board straight and dry.
 So I typically wash my hair every 2-3 days to keep it from drying out more.
 Even though it’s all natural, this soapberry shampoo didn’t require me to wash more frequently.
 Yea!

 The first thing I noticed was that my hair seemed to be a bit heavier, which worked well for me.
 You see, when my hair is shampooed with the commercial stuff it tends to make it too light and fly-away.
 I liked the difference in the feel, almost thicker.

-But sometimes hair feels heavier when it’s time to shampoo because of accumulated oils in it too.
-So I was worried that the heavier feel meant it looked dirty or greasy.
+But sometimes your hair can also feel heavier when it’s time to shampoo because of accumulated oils.
+So I was worried that the heavier feel meant maybe it looked dirty or greasy.

 I also noticed a much softer feel to my hair than with the commercial shampoo.
 Something I really enjoy.